wsrn829/TaskTalesDeployment/Journals/guidesteps.md

-## Here are the steps to deploy your Django app, tasktales, from a cloned GitHub repository in VS Code:
+## Here are the steps to deploy your Django app, TaskTales, from a cloned GitHub repository in VS Code:

 1. Prepare your app for deployment: